-A solenoid valve for irrigation is an electrically controlled valve to regulate the flow of water.
+A water irrigation solenoid valve is an electrically controlled valve to regulate the flow of water.
 By applying a voltage over the coil, the valve opens and the liquid can flow through.
 Solenoid valves are also called electromagnetic valve, water valve, electric valve or electro valve.
 The solenoid valves from Rain Bird ®l are specially designed for irrigation.
 They have a robust construction and are optionally equipped with manual flow control, so the desired flow can be adjusted.
 Most models have an override function, the valve can be opened manually if needed.
 Furthermore, they are equipped with a dirt particle filter.
 The Rain Bird valves are provided with a 24V AC (alternating current) coil.
 The majority of irrigation controllers work with 24V AC.
 If 24V AC is not available, a universal solenoid valve can be chosen such as the ST-IA series from JP Fluid Control.
 These valves are available with a wide selection of control voltages: 24V AC, 230V AC, 12V DC, 24V DC and 120V AC.
 The solenoid valves from the ST-IA series are compatible with almost all automatic irrigation controllers, as long as the control voltage matches.
 The valves from the ST-IA series have a brass body and are more robust than the plastic valves.

 There is a number of solenoid valves with different types of operating principles, such as direct operated, semi-direct operated and indirect operated.
 (Semi)-direct operated valves operate from 0 bar pressure, while indirect operated valves require a minimum pressure for proper operation.
 Please note that the solenoid valves from the ST-IA series are indirect controlled.
 This means that these valves make use of the supply pressure for opening and closing of the valve membrane.
 This allows a small coil to operate a large flow of water.
 With this principle of operation, it is necessary that there is always a minimum pressure of at least 0.5 bar in the supply pipe.
 This is not a problem if the valve is connected to mains water or a pump, but if a unpressurized supply tank is used, the pressure can be too low to properly open and close the valve.
-In this situation, a semi-direct operated solenoid valve (such as the DF-SA series), or an electric ball valve (BW2 series) is a better choice.
+In this situation, a semi-direct operated solenoid valve (such as the DF-SA series), or an electric ball valve is a better choice.
 Ball valves are less sensitive to dirt, consume less electric power, but have a higher price and need to be installed in a dry place.

-Solenoid valves operate properly with clean water.
+Water irrigation solenoid valves operate properly with clean water.
 When the water is dirty, the valve can easily become clogged, resulting in possible leakage or unreliable operation.
 Moreover, the lifetime may be reduced due to increased wear.
 To avoid this, a filter needs to be installed at the supply side (for particles < 500µm).
 Alternatively, an electric ball valve can be used, they have a more robust construction and are therefore less sensitive to dirt.

 Automatic irrigation saves time and water.